M-Link EdgeXMPP Boundary Guard

 - Message Folding.
 The ability to remove fields from message (e.g., HTML messages) or to remove entire message types (e.g., chat state notifications).
 This can be used for security reasons.
 It can also be used with presence folding to reduce bandwidth usage in constrained networks.

-- Security Label Transformation.
+- Security Label Relabeling.
 Security Labels are mapped to a Security Policy associated with the destination, using label equivalence mappings defined within the Security Policy.
 If XEP-0258 is used, the original label may be retained along with the new one, which is generally desirable.

 - Blocking MUC traffic or blocking 1:1 (MUC only).